datacoves/docs/docs/how-tos/datahub/how_to_datahub_cli.md

-# How to use DataHub's CLI from your VSCode terminal
+# How to use DataHub's CLI from your VS Code terminal

-Connecting to your DataHub instance via your VSCode terminal can be extremely useful for performing maintenance on your metadata, running ingestions, deleting data, and more.
+Connecting to your DataHub instance via your VS Code terminal can be extremely useful for performing maintenance on your metadata, running ingestions, deleting data, and more.

 ## Configure DataHub CLI